Cutthroat Island: Box office

-Critical reception
+Critical response

-On Rotten Tomatoes, Cutthroat Island has a 40% rating based on 42 reviews, with an average rating of 4.90/10.
-The site's consensus reads: "Cutthroat Island may aspire towards the earnest thrills of classic swashbucklers, but a distinct lack of charm and stilted script make this adventure a joyless hodgepodge of the pirate genre's flotsam and jetsam."
-On Metacritic the film has a score of 37% based on reviews from 20 critics, indicating "generally unfavorable" reviews.
-Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.
+On Rotten Tomatoes, Cutthroat Island has an approval rating of 40% based on 42 reviews, with an average rating of 4.9/10.
+The site's critics consensus reads: "Cutthroat Island may aspire towards the earnest thrills of classic swashbucklers, but a distinct lack of charm and stilted script make this adventure a joyless hodgepodge of the pirate genre's flotsam and jetsam."
+On Metacritic the film has a score of 37 out of 100 based on 20 critics, indicating "generally unfavorable" reviews.
+Audiences surveyed by CinemaScore gave the film a grade "B−" on an A+ to F scale.

 Todd McCarthy from Variety said: "What seemed like a dubious proposition on paper plays even more dubiously onscreen, as Cutthroat Island strenuously but vainly attempts to revive the thrills of old-fashioned pirate pictures.
 Giving most of the swashbuckling opportunities to star Geena Davis, pic does little with its reversal of gender expectations and features a seriously mismatched romantic duo in Davis and Matthew Modine."
 Time Out London commented that "we get Geena Davis doing the all-action honours, and a hotchpotch script that seems to think pirate movies are so funny in themselves the need for more humour is superfluous.
 The plot's well worn".
 Janet Maslin of The New York Times said that "It's not possible to believe that Ms. Davis is the highly respected captain of a pirate ship, and it's not even fun to try."
 Empire gave the film two stars out of five, stating, "It's mindless entertainment, but its critical and commercial failure doomed the pirate genre to a watery grave," while complimenting the locations and the set pieces: "The film is at its best in the gorgeous locations and the huge (we're talking Harlin - Die Hard 2, Cliffhanger - huge) set-pieces, concluding in a wild sea battle that is more John Woo on water".

 Roger Ebert of the Chicago Sun-Times gave the film a three-out-of-four-star rating, commenting: "This is, in short, a satisfactory movie – but it doesn't transcend its genre, and it's not surprising or astonishing.
 I saw it because that was my job and, having seen it, I grant its skill, and award it three stars on that basis.
 But unless you're really into pirate movies, it's not a necessary film."
 Susan Wloszczyna from USA Today stated: "If the sight of half-naked, tattooed sailors firing cannons at each other shivers your timbers, climb aboard.
 Even passable pirate movies don't sail by every day," awarding the film 2.5 stars out of 4.

-Harlin was nominated for a Golden Raspberry Award for Worst Director for his work on the film, but "lost" to Paul Verhoeven for Showgirls.
+Harlin was nominated for a Golden Raspberry Award for Worst Director for his work on the film, but "lost" to Paul Verhoeven for Showgirls at the 16th Golden Raspberry Awards.